 If the business filed against is adhered to Confianza Online and you request it of us, we will transfer the complaint to the National Consumer Arbitration Council, competent authority according to Confianza Online’s proceeding rules.
 Said organs will issue an arbitral award that is binding for both parties.
-Moreover, because of our commitment to transparency we will publish the final Agreement our website, eliminating any personal information included in it as according to the GDPR.
 If the business filed against is not adhered to Confianza Online, only at your request, we can pass the claim on to the competent authorities nearest you.

 No. The entities voluntarily adhered to Confianza Online sign an agreement to comply with the Ethical Code and to obey the Internet dispute resolution system.
 Also, these adhered entities express their commitment through the Confianza Online Trust Mark and allow their clients to go directly to Confianza Online if necessary.
 If removed, other users will not have the opportunity to resolve their complaint.
 Exclusion from Confianza Online or retraction of the Seal is considered part of the disciplinary system employed by the government body established by the Interior System of Statutes and Regulations of the Association.